Lignères

 Lignères (/fr/) is a commune in the Orne department in north-western France.

 Geography

+Lignères is made up of the following collection of villages and hamlets, Lignères and Darnétal.

 Lignères is located between L'Aigle and Argentan.
 The town can be accessed via exit number 16 of the A28 highway, followed by Departmental Road 932 and RD 232.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

-The city is crossed by the Maure River, a tributary of the coastal river La Touques.
+The river La Maure plus three streams, Ruisseau du Menil, Ruisseau de Veaulecent and Ruisseau des Viviers flow through the commune.